kutukvpavel/NT001/README.md

 Unfortunately, no there's no publicly available documentation on JL-012 and NT001 what-so-ever.

-Built with VSCode remote development, KBuild and GNU Make for Debian 10.
+Built with MS Visual Studio 2019 SSH remote development, KBuild and GNU Make for Debian 10.